5 email marketing terms you need to know.

 Fortunately, most of the major ESPs offer A/B testing as a standard feature.
 This feature gives you clear reports on metrics such as open rates and click through rates, so you can quickly see which version was the most successful.
 If you’re already working with an email service provider, be sure to make the most of this feature to improve your email marketing campaigns.

-Opt-in and Double Opt-In.
+Opt-in and double opt-in.

 No one likes being signed up for an email mailing list without consent, which is why it’s important to build opt-in options for your users.
 This means that a visitor to your website, when purchasing a product or signing up for a service, is asked to confirm if they are happy to receive marketing emails from your brand.